Andrea1710/test_AXA_frontend_react/README.md

 In order to fetch the JSON data from the Endopoint provided, I used the Native React function 'fetch'.

-Then, through the usage and customization of the Data received, I could assemble a detailed Table, showing the Data fethced from the Endpoint.
+Then, through the usage and customization of the Data received, I could assemble a detailed Table, showing the Data fetched from the Endpoint.

 In this Table, we can:

 - filter Gnomes by Name
-- open the Image clicking on the Avatar in the Table
+- open the Image, clicking on the Avatar in the Table
 - sort the Gnomes by Age (descending and ascending order)
-- filter the Gnomes based on their hair color
+- filter the Gnomes based on their Hair color
 - filter the Gnomes by Profession
 - filter the Gnomes by Friends

-There are detailed istructions on the Header of the App, clicking on the Button 'Open Instructions' for the Users.
+There are detailed istructions on the Header of the App, clicking on the Button 'Open Instructions', for the Users.

 ### Details